Latest Posts

 The Seppala Siberian Sleddog: A Breed Apart

 Leonhard dedicated his life to perfecting sled dogs.
 The Seppala Siberian Sleddog emerged from his work.
-These dogs excel in stamina and loyalty.
-They differ from show-focused Siberian Huskies.

 Groups like the Seppala Siberian Sleddog Club protect the breed.
 Leonhard’s family likely aids these efforts.
 Oona may support them quietly.